mbellehumeur/SlicerCastInterface/README.md

 ## Overview

-Cast Interface is a 3D Slicer extension focused on desktop integration workflows for healthcare applications.
+Cast Interface is a 3D Slicer extension focused on desktop integration workflows for healthcare providers and researchers.

 ---